cchenault24/ChristiansResume/README.md

 # Interactive Resume Website

 This repository contains the code for my Interactive Resume website, built using a Single Page App in React with Vite, NextUI, and Tailwind CSS.
-The app was deployed using AWS Amplify and hosted using AWS Route53.
+The app was deployed using AWS Amplify and hosted using AWS Route 53.
 The website showcases information about myself, my job history, skillset, and education.

 ## Table of Contents